nschiett/fishgrowbot/paper/paper.md

 Summary
 =======

-Somatic growth of fishes is an essential trait driving essential ecosystem services such as food provision and nutrient cycling.
+Somatic growth of fishes is a fundamental trait that determines essential ecosystem services such as food provision and nutrient cycling.
 Growth rate information can be derived through age estimation based on the analysis of sagittal otoliths.
-While fitting growth models on size-at-age data is the most frequently used approach to derive growth parameters, this method requires a high number of individuals.
-An alternative approach based on back-calculation can provide approximations individual-level growth trajectories.
+While fitting growth models on size-at-age data is the most frequently employed approach to deriving growth parameters, this method requires a high number of individuals.
+An alternative approach based on back-calculation can provide approximations to individual-level growth trajectories.
 We present `fishgrowbot`, an R package that provides functions to perform the back-calculation in a Bayesian framework.
-Further, the package provides a Bayesian framework to fit the Von Bertalanffy growth model to the back-calculated lengths in a hierarchical structure.
+Further, the package provides a Bayesian framework to fit the von Bertalanffy growth model to the back-calculated lengths in a hierarchical structure.
 Finally, `fishgrowbot` provides functions to visualize the results.
 These models have been verified and applied to estimate growth parameters of 45 coral